SFDO-Community-Sprints/DEI-Framework/README.md

 *   What: To be invited and on boarded (by Salesforce) into a welcoming space to build deep relationships and navigate the Salesforce ecosystem

 You can find our V2MOM (Vision, Values, Methods, Obstacles and Measures) here https://docs.google.com/document/d/178h7Iua-MCbgxUCh5s2qCYQjCpOESWhMmXY3O7VhEt0/edit?pli=1

+We created a V2MOM that can be found here: [https://docs.google.com/document/d/178h7Iua-MCbgxUCh5s2qCYQjCpOESWhMmXY3O7VhEt0/edit#](https://docs.google.com/document/d/178h7Iua-MCbgxUCh5s2qCYQjCpOESWhMmXY3O7VhEt0/edit#)

+###
+**What we need from community at this time**

+Please update [this spreadsheet ](https://bit.ly/2MqK1KM)if you have connections in Atlanta.
+Also please reach out to those connections and encourage them to come to the Atlanta Sprint or help us spread the word particularly with the target demographic.

+Join us in the Power of Us Hub Diversity, Equity, and Inclusion (DEI) group [https://powerofus.force.com/s/group/0F91E000000bo84SAA/diversity-equity-and-inclusion-dei](https://powerofus.force.com/s/group/0F91E000000bo84SAA/diversity-equity-and-inclusion-dei)

 ###
 **Project Resources**